Skip to main content

 Judith Wasserman profile photo

-Learn how Judith Wasserman reimagines public spaces to inspire playful, creative, and active movement in everyday landscapes
+We sat down with Judith Wasserman, MLA/MRP, Professor of Landscape Architecture at WVU and the 2025 Art in the Libraries Faculty Exhibit Award winner.
+Learn how Wasserman reimagines public spaces to inspire playful, creative, and active movement in everyday landscapes.

 Read More